ManuelXarepe/Geant4/macOS.md

     You can exit and rejoin whenever you want, and even have multiple sessions open.
 As long as the container is running, all the changes you make will remain in place between sessions.
 13. Your local folder is shared under `/usershared`, so anything inside this folder is editable by your Mac and inside the image.
 This also means that changes inside this folder are permanent.
 14. Let’s test GEANT4 using one of its examples, compile and run it: <br>
-    1. `$ cp -r /usr/local/geant4/geant4.10.04.p03-install/share/Geant4-10.4.3/examples/basic/B2/B2a /usershared/`
+    1. `$ cp -r /usr/local/geant4/geant4.10.04.p03-install/share/Geant4-10.4.3/examples /usershared/`
-    2. `$ cd /usershared/B2a`
+    2. `$ cd /usershared/examples/basic/B2/B2a`
-    3. `$ make`
+    3. `$ mkdir build`
-    4. `$ exampleB2a`
+    4. `$ cd build`
+    5. `$ cmake ..`
+    6. `$ make`
+    7. `$ ./exampleB2a`
-    5. In the Qt window that opens, type `/run/beamOn 1` in the “Session” box at the bottom and press enter.
+    8. In the Qt window that opens, type `/run/beamOn 1` in the “Session” box at the bottom and press enter.
 You should see particle trajectories.
 Use the mouse to rotate, zoom in and out.
-    6. If you don’t see the Qt window, you may need to downgrade your XQuartz to v2.7.8 <br>
+    If you don’t see the Qt window, you may need to downgrade your XQuartz to v2.7.8 <br>
     (probably you’re using Docker Toolbox in an older system)
 15. That’s it!
 You are ready to run GEANT4 in your computer!